430 Lake Avenue South | Architect: None | Built: 1857 | Lost: ca. 1920

 Duluth pioneer Robert Emmet Jefferson didn’t spend much time in Duluth, but the house he built at what would become 430 Lake Avenue South would serve Duluth’s pioneers well beyond the memory of Jefferson himself before becoming a boarding house that was no stranger to prostitution.

 Jefferson had left his parent’s farm in Roseville, Minnesota, in 1855 to, in the words of Judge John Carey, “get in on the ground floor” of the metropolis he was sure would rise at the Head of the Lakes.
 He was just 21 years old.
 Carey describes Jefferson as a “squatter” on Minnesota Point, but he was more than that.
-He help plat Duluth Township and sat on the fledgling community’s first board of trustees along with William Ord, William Nettleton (founder of Duluth), Joshua B. Culver (Duluth’s first mayor), and Orrin W. Rice, who also founded the township of Rice’s Point.
+He was a founder of the town of Duluth along with George and William Nettleton, Joshua B. Culver (Duluth’s first mayor), and Orrin W. Rice, who also founded the town of Rice’s Point.